 If you feel you won’t be able to escape, then grab the nearest assailant and use him or her as an interim shield.
 As another person approaches strike them directly from behind your interim shield.
 You will now likely want to turn to face another potential attacker.
 This entire process might last for a few seconds before you are overrun.
 If there is an effort to charge you, disable the person who is your interim shield and move to the outside of your nearest attacker, whereupon you might elect to escape or capture another interim shield.
 The process of maintaining a shield and striking from behind the shield might continue a bit longer.
 The hope is that the attackers become discouraged or you have sufficiently lessened their numbers so that you no longer face a multiple opponent scenario.

-If you feel you are facing a very serious and potentially life threatening situation then you might elect to use an alternate strategy.
+If you feel you are facing a very serious and potentially life-threatening situation then you might elect to use an alternate strategy.
 As the group attempts to encircle you, step between two opponents and re-center one of them so that you are behind them.
 Permanently disable them in the most direct manner possible and immediately move to re-center and disable another.
-Repeat this process until you are able to escape.
+Repeat this process until you can escape.

 Avoiding Your Opponent’s Guard